Free expat tax extension icon

 2. Translate and apostille all documents into Spanish.

-3. Submit your application to the Costa Rican consulate (US) or local Immigration Office (Costa Rica).
+3. Submit your application to the Costa Rican consulate (US) or the local Immigration Office (Costa Rica).
+Applications can also be filed through the DGME online portal Trámite en línea, which helps reduce processing times.

 4. Pay all associated fees, including application and document authentication costs.